tonyho/app-framework-binder/doc/afb-bindings-writing.md

  * Its send the object 'obj' (can be NULL) with an
  * informationnal comment 'info (can also be NULL).
  *
- * For conveniency, the function calls 'json_object_put' for 'obj'.
+ * For convenience, the function calls 'json_object_put' for 'obj'.
  * Thus, in the case where 'obj' should remain available after
  * the function returns, the function 'json_object_get' shall be used.
  */